boada/data-science-interviews/answered.md

 Google uses it when you download images from Google.

-Variational auto encoder: in a regular encoder, in the middle there's avector that doesn;t change.
-In a variational auto-encoder, there;s a distribution rahter than a vector.
-You can sample the distribution and create things that didn't exist bnefore.,  The bottleneck is not a vector but rather a distributon.
+Variational auto encoder: in a regular encoder, in the middle there's a vector that doesn't change.
+In a variational auto-encoder, there's a distribution rather than a vector.
+You can sample the distribution and create things that didn't exist before.
+The bottleneck is not a vector but rather a distributon.

 At the bottleneck, each neuron has a set of values: the weights and biases, represented as a vector.
 But in variational autoencoders, the neurons in the squished layer instead vary within a given distribution(s).